xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

                                labels=test_negation_label_ids))
 ```

-Step 16: Test the final performance of the model on the test set of clinical STS.
+**Step 16**: Test the final performance of the model on the test set of clinical STS.
 As above, we will also use the trained model to do inference on the test set, and decode the results into string format.
 Finally, all the predictions are converted to float data type, or set to 0 if they cannot be converted.

 ```python
 if args.tasks_to_eval == "sts" or args.tasks_to_eval == "all":